 - 1 Tbs sesame seeds

-- While brats are cooking, prepare the Smoked Gouda Fondue: in a medium saucepan, add the remaining 12 oz beer, lemon juice, and remaining 2 teaspoons Dijon mustard.
-Heat until hot but not simmering.
-Toss the cheeses in the cornstarch and add to the hot beer mixture.
-Whisk and until smooth.
+While brats are cooking, prepare the Smoked Gouda Fondue: in a medium saucepan or small crockpot, add the remaining 8 ounces of beer and remaining 2 teaspoons Dijon mustard.
+Add the cheeses and heat, stirring often, until cheeses are melted and mixture is smooth.

 Leave me a comment!
 Otherwise, I’m just talking to myself here, and that’s no fun.
 How do you love to cook with beer?